Luchador/GUD/tools/geditor/docs/PROJECT_REBASE.md

 3. Select **Save and Check**.
 This saves the current project's edits and checks the retained `base.z64`, the incoming ROM, and the saved assets.
 4. Review the result, then select **Create Copy**.
 GEditor creates and opens the new project.
-Use **File → Create ROM…** in that project to build the playable ROM.
+Use **Tools → Create ROM…** in that project to build the playable ROM.

 The original project folder remains available with its original base ROM.
 Canceling before Save and Check does not save edits.
 Save and Check performs a